Christian M'billi

-Christian M'billi Assomo-Hallier (born 26 April 1995) is a Cameroonian-French Canadian super middleweight boxer.
-Born in Cameroon, he moved to Quebec in 2006 with his parents.
-He competed in the 2016 Olympics, but was eliminated in the third bout.
+Christian M'billi Assomo-Hallier (born 26 April 1995) is a Cameroon-born French professional boxer.
+He has held the World Boxing Council (WBC) super-middleweight title since January 2026.

 Professional career

 M'billi vs. Derevyanchenko

 M'billi faced Sergiy Derevyanchenko at Videotron Centre in Quebec City, Canada on August 17, 2024.
-M'billi won the contest after ten rounds via unanimous decision (100-90, 99-91, 98-92).
+M'billi won the contest after ten rounds via unanimous decision (100–90, 99–91, 98–92).
 Derevyanchenko suffered a significant bicep injury during the bout.

-M'billi was scheduled to face Kévin Sadjo in the IBF super middleweight title eliminator on May 8, 2025 in Paris, France.
-On February 18, 2025 it was reported that the fight was canceled due to financial issues.
+M'billi was scheduled to face Kévin Lele Sadjo in the IBF super middleweight title eliminator on May 8, 2025, in Paris, France.
+On February 18, 2025, it was reported that the fight was canceled due to financial issues.

 WBC interim super middleweight champion

 M'billi vs. Sulęcki

 M'billi was scheduled to face Maciej Sulęcki for the interim WBC super middleweight title on June 27, 2025, in Québec City, Canada.
 M'billi won the fight via stoppage in the first round.